ElectronicBabylonianLiterature/dictionary-parser/README.md

 A script which transforms a dictionary from markdown to JSON.

 ```
-node index.js <a path to a dictionary markdown file>
+node index.js <a path to a dictionary markdown file> <a path to a CSV file with roots>
 ```

 The script parses the given markdown file and produces the following files: